Laboratories

 The laboratory manager has the following tasks:

-• Acting as a link between the laboratory organiser and the department management.
+• Acting as a link between the laboratory administrator and the department management.

-• Advising the laboratory organisers in case of doubts about the usage of the laboratories.
+• Advising the laboratory administrators in case of doubts about the usage of the laboratories.

 • Being a member of the department's occupational health and safety committee (LAMU).

 • Coordinating equipment procurement to ensure the greatest possible compatibility and prevent us from creating redundant functions.
-When submitting applications for equipment, the laboratory organisers must consult the laboratory manager before applying.
+When submitting applications for equipment, the laboratory administrators must consult the laboratory manager before applying.

-• Coordinating the procurement of consumables for laboratories with the laboratory organiser to ensure efficient procurement and the right purchasing channels.
+• Coordinating the procurement of consumables for laboratories with the laboratory administrators to ensure efficient procurement and the right purchasing channels.

 • If an employee needs a new laboratory, or new functions in existing laboratories, the laboratory manager and the employee in question prepare a case presentation that clarifies the needs.
 The case is presented to the department management team.